wisdom1456/neat-starter/src/posts/practiceareas/drug-possession.md

 Seemingly arbitrary jail sentences and one-size-fits-all probation sentences can have the effect of making recovery more difficult or set one up to fail.

-Whatever your situation, Bernhardt Law works to protect your rights and improve the future of every client.
+Whatever your situation, Bernhardt Riley works to protect your rights and improve the future of every client.

-If you would like to discuss how drug/alcohol rehabilitation courses, programs and facilities can positively impact your case, please contact Bernhardt Law now.
+If you would like to discuss how drug/alcohol rehabilitation courses, programs and facilities can positively impact your case, please contact Bernhardt Riley now.